-The Kalahariáhas plentiful game with wandering Antelopes, especially the hardy Oryx, Wildebeest, Ostrich, Cheetah, Wild Dog, Brown Hyena and Kalahari Lions.
+The Kalahari in south-east Namibia is an area of ancient red dunes scattered with grass and low bush and umbrella-shaped Camelthorn trees.
+It is the ancient home of Bushmen, some of whom still live in this semi-desert.The Kalahari has plentiful game with wandering Antelopes, especially the hardy Oryx, Wildebeest, Ostrich, Cheetah, Wild Dog, Brown Hyena and Kalahari Lions.
 Smaller mammals also do well here including Meerkat, who live in fascinating well ordered communities.
 In the red sands of the Kalahari, some Bushman still roam in harmony with the land, as their ancestors have done for thousands of years.

 Here you can rendezvous with a local Bushman community for interactive visits, which include a walk into the bush to explain how to survive in this harsh place.
 You will not understand their fast and complex clicking language so a translator is provided.
 This encounter is not patronising and leaves you feeling enriched for having met these lovely people.